Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 [OpenGL](OpenGL) context and only returns information that is safe to return without
 setting the window as drawing target.

+An 'infoType' of 8 returns 1 if the X-Screens primary gpu uses the
+modesetting-ddx under Linux.

 The info struct contains all kinds of information.
 Just check its output to see
 what is returned.
 Most of this info is not interesting for normal users, mostly
 provided for internal use by M-Files belonging to Psychtoolbox itself, e.g.,